stevencombs/retrocombs.github.io/_posts/2020/2020-06-10-retrocombs-plus4-chapter2-keyboard.md

 ## Random Thoughts

 I can't believe I learned so much about this computer just by reviewing the use of the keyboard.
+I was also surprised to find how unpolished Commodore Basic was in the Plus/4 I have on hand.
+As I demonstrate in the video, there are some odd things happening when I use reverse and flash characters in keystrokes.

+I didn't share this issue in the video; however, when using reverse and flash characters in a line of code and then using the cursor keys to move left and right in those same lines of code, will display some odd reverse characters.
+I'm going to explore these more, but my guess is there's some Commodore fan who can help explain this.
+If so, please reach out to me or drop a comment below.

 ## Join the Fun